syp1/UCONN-FSAE-Boards/README.md

 # UCONN-FSAE-Boards
-Custom Boards for Arduino IDE
+Custom Boards for Arduino IDE for the UConn FSAE team.